How do I sign up to become a member?

 How do I organise private tuition and what does it cost?

 Most of our staff members are available to teach you privately.
 Their rate is £20 an hour, which is significantly discounted because your monthly membership fee covers our overheads (this compares to a market rate of £30 for private tuition elsewhere).
 Please note this service is ONLY available for studio members.
-To sign up for tuition you can contact mentors through this site or organise it with tutors directly when you see them in the studio.
-Please note that Turning Earth staff can only teach you privately when they are not on duty as a studio mentor, as when they are working officially in the studio they need to be available to help everyone.
+To sign up for tuition you can contact teachers and technicians through this site or organise it with tutors directly when you see them in the studio.
+Please note that Turning Earth staff can only teach you privately when they are not on duty as a studio technician/teacher, as when they are working officially in the studio they need to be available to help everyone.

 - Do I receive instruction as a member?